Tyrrell Hatton: European Tour

+PGA Tour

 In March 2020, Hatton won the Arnold Palmer Invitational by one stroke over Marc Leishman for his first PGA Tour victory.
 In October, Hatton won the European Tour's flagship event, BMW PGA Championship at Wentworth.
 He became the second player to win three Rolex Series events, and the win lifted him into the top 10 of the world ranking for the first time.

 Hatton regained winning ways in 2021 by securing a victory at the Abu Dhabi HSBC Championship.
 It was his fourth Rolex Series win.

 In September 2021, Hatton played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Hatton went 1–2–1 and lost his Sunday singles match against Justin Thomas.

+In September 2023, Hatton played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Rome, Italy.
+The European team won 16.5–11.5 and Hatton went 3–0–1 including a win in his Sunday singles match against Brian Harman.

+LIV Golf League

+In January 2024, Hatton joined LIV Golf.
+Later that season, Hatton won his first event in over three years, at LIV Golf Nashville, shooting a six-under-par final round to win.